 Due to a flashing strobe effect used in one scene, nearly 700 viewers (primarily children) were taken to hospitals; a number of these people had experienced photosensitive epileptic seizures.
 More seizures occurred after news programs showed clips of the scene during reports on the event.

 The reaction was swift and severe.
 The Pokémon anime was forced into a four-month hiatus, and this episode was never again broadcast in any part of the world.
+The episode was banned worldwide after airing just once in Japan.
 According to a post from Maddie Blaustein on Serebii.net, 4Kids Entertainment dubbed the episode, and toned down the flashing to make it safe, but were legally unable to air it.
 The strobe effect was a direct result of Pikachu's attack, but Porygon's starring role in the episode caused it to become associated with the incident.
 To this day, Porygon and its evolutionary relatives have never again appeared in the anime, outside of cameos in the fifteenth movie's opening sequence.
 (Although it was included in the American Pokérap.)

 - Body Uploading: The existence of the Poké Ball transport system, which teleports the physical item of a Pokeball, or at least the physical Pokémon inside it, was well-established before this episode aired, and the end reveals that Dr. Akihabara had been building a similar device that would work on humans.

 - Computer Virus: Nurse Joy thinks there is one, but there isn't.

 - Epileptic Flashing Lights: The presence of this trope is the only thing most people know about this episode.
 An extremely rapid red and blue flashing effect is actually consistently used throughout the entire episode as a cyberspace effect, however the infamous scene takes it up to eleven with a cut that fills the almost the entire screen with said flashing effect for several seconds followed by a very brief cut where the effect is the entire screen.